skatejs/ssr/README.md

   - Requires client to include a script (friction).
   - Pollutes the custom element namespace, or requires the consumer to manually register (more friction).
 - Shadow root content, prior to being hydrated, is *not* inert so that it can be found by `querySelector` and crawlers.
 Putting it inside of a `<template>` tag means that it's not participating in the document and the aforementioned wouldn't work, thus negating the benefits of SSR altogether.

-## Controversial opinion

-Require JavaScript for your users and don't care how things look if it's disabled.